gsaini/Frontend-Quality-Checklist/README.md

 What do you think about when you think about code quality?
 As Robert C. Martin said “A long descriptive name is better than a short enigmatic name.
 A long descriptive name is better than a long descriptive comment.”  and “Clean code is not written by following a set of rules.
 You don’t become a software craftsman by learning a list of heuristics.
 Professionalism and craftsmanship come from values that drive disciplines.”
-This quarter we will focus on Clean Code and Clean Architecture so that your can hone your skills of craftmanship in order to release a clean human radable code.
+This quarter we will focus on Clean Code and Clean Architecture so that you can hone your skills of craftmanship in order to release a clean human readable code.

 # Informal Learning